 Each stage needs to obtain approval from the DRP, however the Feasibility Stage may not be required if the applicant is confident to proceed straight to the Concept Stage.

-The DRP may meet with the applicant for each of the Concept Design and Detailed Design processes and provide a simple Design Panel Report, identifying any issues in the following categories.
-Each review will typically take up to 10 working days once a submission is filed with the DRP and generally costs \$1,000 + gst if multiple reviews are required.
+The DRP will meet with the applicant for each of the Concept Design and Detailed Design processes and provide a simple Design Panel Report, identifying any issues in the following categories.
+The feasibility review can be undertaken without needing a meeting.